 The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited and by the Hong Kong Companies Ordinance, which for this financial year and the comparative period continue to be those of the predecessor Companies Ordinance (Cap.
-32), in accordance with transitional and saving arrangements for Part 9 of the Hong Kong Companies Ordinance (Cap.
-622), "Accounts and Audit", which are set out in sections 76 to 87 of Schedule 11 to that Ordinance.
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on The Growth Enterprise Market of The Stock Exchange of Hong Kong Limited and by the Hong Kong Companies Ordinance.

-The consolidated financial statements have been prepared on the historical cost basis except for leasehold land and buildings, investment properties and certain financial instruments, which are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies set out below.
+The consolidated financial statements have been prepared on the historical cost basis except for leasehold land and buildings, investment properties and certain financial instruments which are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies set out below.